Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Compared with SPY (12.3%) in the period of the last 3 years, the downside deviation of 20.1% is larger, thus worse.
+• Compared with SPY (12%) in the period of the last 3 years, the downside volatility of 19.1% is larger, thus worse.

 Sharpe: